jyothirmai1/TaskManagement/README.md

 **To run the project locally:
 -Git clone the repo url
--Open the project in the vscode or any code editor
+-Open the project in vscode or any code editor
--In the terminal or cmd type npm install
+-In the terminal or cmd, type npm install
--Open a terminal type npx json-server --watch db.json --port 3001 for the json server to run for the mock api's -Open another terminal type npm start for the react app to run.
+-Open a terminal type npx json-server --watch db.json --port 3001 for the json server to run for the mock api's -Open another terminal and  type npm start for the react app to run.
 -Open http://localhost:3000 to view it in your browser.